sunesimonsen/7W17732/Readme.md

 This lab requires some knowledge about <a href="https://developer.mozilla.org/en/JavaScript/A_re-introduction_to_JavaScript" title="JavaScript tutorial">JavaScript</a>.
 Skill in CSS and HTML would also help.

 You also need a Twitter account.
-If you don't want to mess with you existing account just create a new one.
-But make sure to follow a few people so you timeline will not be empty.
+If you don't want to mess with you existing account just create a new one, but make sure to follow a few people so you timeline will not be empty.

 It is a good idea to have the developer tools installed in you favorite browser.